10 Best things to do in Sintra – Complete guide

 Monserrate’s palace and gardens are among Portugal’s most beautiful places.
 And we do not say this lightly.
 The Palace has a mix of styles, Gothic, Indian, and Moorish, which is surrounded by a garden with exotic plants, lakes, and waterfalls.
 It’s a magical place.

 Francis Cook, an English millionaire, commissioned the palace and gardens.
-He used the palace as a refuge and summer vacation.
-The garden has species of plants from all over the world, it has the Mexican garden, the Japanese garden, the fern valley, and the rose garden.
+He used the palace as a refuge and summer vacation spot.
+The garden has species of plants from all over the world: the Mexican garden, the Japanese garden, the fern valley, and the rose garden.
 There are 33 hectares of lush gardens and trees.
 The place is incredibly relaxing.

 The palace inside is even more beautiful.
 The walls are all worked like lace, resembling the Alhambra in Spain.
 It looks like a fairy tale palace.